kasiazn/courses/Metagenomics/1511/tutorials/scg_part6.md

 - try to asses if the dataset suffers from contamination
 - find out any interesting features that might be encoded by the genome

-In this exercise, you will work with MiSeq data produced from a different Single-cell Amplified Genome (SAG) than G5.
-The assemblies here will be carried out in pretty much the same way as those examples shown in Part 3.1.
+In this exercise, you will work with MiSeq data produced from a different Single-cell Amplified Genome (SAG) than G5 in the first part of the tutorial.
+You can do the assemblies in the same way as the examples shown in Part 3.
+There is no need to optimize the steps, instead think about what is your first choice of assembler, settings and preprocessing with the experience you have now.

 An overview of the steps are listed below:

 0. Think about the file/folder structure and naming convention